fereber/AnkiCard/LanguageCard-Video/readme.md

 "At the moment there are [no limits on the size of your media](https://anki.tenderapp.com/kb/anki-ecosystem/are-there-limits-on-file-sizes-on-ankiweb), although the **size of individual** media files is limited to 100MB."

-I use video files larger than 100 MB, so the Anki only synchronizes the note type with subtitles and not video files.
+I use video files larger than 100 MB, so the Anki only synchronizes the note type with subtitles and **not video files**.
+(You have to copy the video file to Anki's media folder.)